 Application deadlines are:

-Since 2011, the ACCC has provided $27,000 in scholarships to assist students pursuing college degrees in the arts.
-Scholarship support is offered to qualified graduating high school seniors and students at Carteret Community college who are enrolled in arts related curricula.
-Private school, home schooled and students attending the North Carolina School of The Arts are also eligible.
+Since 2011, the ACCC has provided over $30,000 in scholarships to assist students in pursuing college degrees in the arts.
+Scholarship support is offered to qualified graduating high school seniors and students at Carteret Community College who are enrolled in arts-related curricula.
+Private school, homeschooled and students attending the North Carolina School of the Arts are also eligible.

 ACCC scholarship availability is usually announced during the early Spring of each calendar year and deadlines for the receipt of applications are typically set for the middle of April.

 Students interested in applying should contact guidance counselors at Carteret County high schools, Carteret Community College or the Arts Council.
 Guidelines and forms are posted each year on this website.